 From time to time, we may become involved in legal proceedings arising in the ordinary course of our business.
 We are not currently a party to any material legal proceedings, and we are not aware of any pending or threatened legal proceeding against us that we believe could have a material adverse effect on our business, operating results or financial condition.

 Facilities

-We lease the space for our principal executive offices in New York, New York, on a three-month basis.
+We currently are in a five-year lease for the space for our principal executive offices in New York, New York.
 We believe that our facilities are adequate to meet our current needs.

 Employees